 There are two basic types of hose reels.
-The “storage” type is a fixed bracket that is mounted to a wall, or it is free-standing.
-It requires you to manually roll up the hose and remove the entire hose each time you use it.
-The “wind-up” hose reel type works like a fishing reel; it releases and retracts the hose as needed.
-It can either have a manual crank, or it is spring-loaded and releases and collects the hose automatically.
+The “storage” type is a fixed bracket, mounted to a wall or freestanding.
+It requires you to manually roll up the hose and remove all or part of the hose each time you use it.
+The “wind-up” hose reel type works like a fishing reel: It releases and retracts the hose as needed.
+It can have a manual crank, or is spring-loaded and releases and collects the hose automatically.
 In this type of hose reel, the hose is usually permanently connected to the water outlet.

-How do you put a hose on a hose reel?
+How do you connect a hose to a hose reel?

-In some reels, the hose is already an integrated part of the reel so you don’t need to put the hose on the reel yourself.
-In all other models, you start with the female end of the hose (the one that is connected to the water source) and roll up the hose until you reach the male end (the one where you attach nozzle).
+In some reels, the hose is already an integrated part of the reel, so you don’t need to attach the hose yourself.
+In other models, the reel includes a short hose you connect to the water spigot, and a male end to which you connect the hose's female end.
+You roll up the hose until you reach the male end to connect the nozzle.

 Why Trust The Spruce?